sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

 Python.org recommends that we use only spaces and never tabs (unless it's to keep consistent with code already with tabs).
 Always something new to learn!

 ## Further Reading on Indentation

-There's a really good list of examples of different indentation scenarios on the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/#indentation).
-It's a really interesting read!
+There's an extensive list of different indentation scenarios on the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/#indentation).
+I found it to be quite enlightening!
+I recommend checking it out posthaste!

 ## Vim Settings to Make Your Life Easier